 transportation: truck, rail and/or ship.
 Many household products

-are shipped this way, including food, toys, clothing, electronics,
+are shipped this way, including food, healthcare products, clothing, electronics, furniture and building materials.

 Intermodal facilities, such as CN’s Brampton Intermodal Terminal